 If you or someone you care about struggles with addiction, then you probably already know all about detox and rehab.
 Treating addiction is critical, and the first few weeks are certainly very important.
 However, sobriety is a lifetime goal.
-That means that rehab aftercare, or what happens after treatment ends, is also important.
+That means that rehab aftercare program, or what happens after treatment ends, is also important.
 To find out more, call us today at 866.262.0531.

 Transitioning Back to Independent Living